Misfortunes and even disasters are part of life. Are they natural phenomena, are they judgments from God, or are they

 Some may argue that while we still use both metaphysical and rational explanations for natural disasters and their consequent suffering, modern metaphysical arguments seek meaning from the individual, not from God.
 Each man must assign his own meaning to tragedies.
 This attitude fits well with our tendency to deify man, but it quickly evaporates in the face of real suffering and death.
 The harder we try to make ourselves, individually and collectively, the center of all things, the more we fail.

 The End of the Matter

-What, then, is the meaning of the suffering that inevitably accompanies disasters and many other natural phenomena?
+What, then, is the meaning of the suffering that inevitably accompanies misfortunes, disasters, and many other natural phenomena?
 In some cases, misfortune is the direct result of an individual’s sin.
 Gehazi coveted the wealth of Naaman and contracted leprosy as a result (2 Kings 5:25-27).
 In other cases, one person’s sin causes suffering to other people.
 David’s disobedience to God brought pestilence to his people (2 Samuel 24:15-17).
 The wickedness of Sodom and Gomorrah brought destruction upon themselves (Genesis 19:1-29).
 Most earlier commentators believed that natural disasters were the direct punishment of God on sinners.
 The work Four Anonymous Sermons on the Plague from the Toledo Homiliary certainly suggests such.
 However, during Jesus’ ministry He stated in no uncertain terms that you cannot necessarily draw a causal link between individual sin and natural disasters (Luke 13:1-5).
 In the Bible, Job was broken by the loss of his family, his wealth, and his health, and even when God restored him, Job never learned why he suffered.
 Usually it is impossible to know why God allows misfortune to affect people.